jhunkeler/multihome/README.md

 ## Known issues / FAQ

 * SSH reads its configuration from `/home/example/.ssh` instead of `/home/example/home_local/.ssh`.
-This is a security feature and is no is no way to override this behavior until you recompile SSH/D from source.
-As a workaround use a symbolic link to improve quality of life.
+This is a security feature and there is no way to override this behavior unless you recompile SSH/D from source.
+As a workaround use a symbolic link to improve your quality of life.
+At least `~/.ssh` will exist and point to the right place.

     *~/.multihome/transfer*:
 ```